-The city is certainly a feast of visual senses, but it’s also full of noise.
-Sometimes overwhelmingly so!
-Near Zoccalo and other busy areas, you can hear the piercing whistles of the local policemen directing traffic, screeching in your ear, but also helpful when telling you when to cross the road.
+The city is certainly a feast for the visual senses, but it’s also full of noise, sometimes overwhelmingly so!
+Near Zoccalo and other busy areas, you can hear the piercing whistles of the local policemen directing traffic, screeching in your ear, but also helpful when giving you the signal that it is safe to cross the road.

-The street vendors and buskers have various things on sale, but a few of them create some sort of honking or kazoo-like noise.
-The buskers will sometimes have a guitar or music box in hand, and music pours out of shops onto the footpath and streets.
+The street vendors and buskers have various items and services for sale, and a few of them create some sort of honking or kazoo-like noise to attract attention.
+The buskers will often have a guitar or music box in hand, and music pours out of the shopfronts and onto the footpath.

-The traffic alone can be overwhelming to be a part of; the honking of car horns, cars rattling past, buses, scooters, trucks as well.
+The traffic alone can be overwhelming to experience; the honking of car horns, cars rattling past, buses, scooters, trucks too.

-It’s hard to know what to expect of the food when visiting Mexico; in the Western world we see ‘Mexican’ food as Nachos with sour cream, crispy Tacos, massive burritos with rice and beans, and lots of cheese.
-But when you visit Mexico, you realise the food is very different from what the Western world has made of it.
+It’s hard to know what to expect of the food when visiting Mexico; in the western world we see ‘Mexican’ food as Nachos with sour cream, crispy Tacos, massive burritos with rice and beans, and lots of cheese.
+But when you visit Mexico, you realise the food is very different from the impression that the western world has created.

 Corn is a very important staple, you will find it in pretty much every form - even diseased.

-Along with corn, meat from many different parts of the animals, some rice and beans, vegetables like capsicum/peppers and cactus, fresh fruit and delicious stringy cheese.
-Salsa exist at mostly every food stall, and plenty of options for sweet treats - Mexicans have a sweet tooth!
+Along with corn, there was a range of meat cuts taken from pretty much every different part of the animal, some rice and beans, vegetables like capsicum/peppers and cactus, fresh fruit and delicious stringy cheese.
+Salsa exists at most food stalls, and there are plenty of options for treats - Mexicans have a sweet tooth!

-At the food markets, we tried Corn for breakfast in a couple of different ways - in the form of a Tamale (corn dough with a sweet or savoury filling wrapped in corn husk or banana leaf) or a cup of Atole (a hot, creamy drink made of corn and sometimes flavoured with chocolate).
-These two dishes are usually taken around Christmastime, but can be found around the city and street markets - a simple, yet filling breakfast that will keep you full all morning.
-For coffee - there are plenty of options (we’ll talk about that later).
+At the food markets, we tried a couple of different styles of corn for breakfast - in the form of a Tamale (corn dough with a sweet or savoury filling wrapped in corn husk or banana leaf), or a cup of Atole (a hot, creamy drink made of corn and sometimes flavoured with chocolate).
+These two dishes are usually taken around Christmas time, but can be found around the city and street markets - a simple, yet filling breakfast that will keep you sated all morning.
+For coffee - there are plenty of options, but we’ll talk about that later.

 Tortillas & Salsa

-Many street vendors and tortillerias will have 2-3 bowls of salsa for you to add to whatever dish they’re selling.
-Usually one is red, one is green, and they range in spiciness - and colour is not a given guide!
-Some places the green will be the hotter, sometimes the red, so if you’re up for it, give them a go, they are the most delicious, fresh and zesty salsas you have tasted, just go easy on the drops in case you get the hotter one!
+Many street vendors and tortillerias will have 2-3 bowls of salsa to compliment whatever dish they’re selling.
+Usually one is red, one is green, and they range in spiciness - and colour is not necessarily an indicative guide!
+Some places the green will be the hotter, sometimes the red, so if you’re up for it, give them a go, they are the most delicious, fresh and zesty salsas you have ever tasted, just go easy on the drops in case you get the hotter one!

-We also tried some corn soup at a market, the girl selling it was working for her mother before and after school and was eager to practice speaking English - the corn soups were warm and tasty.
+We also tried some corn soup at a market, the girl selling it was working for her mother before and after school and was eager to practice speaking English - the corn soup was warm and tasty.

 Another corn dish we tried a couple of times was the diseased corn.
-Apparently at one point in history, a fungus/disease came over some of the corn growing, but rather than waste it, Mexico decided that they should still use it and it became a delicacy.
+Apparently at one point in history, a fungal disease affected significant areas of corn growth, but rather than waste it, the Mexican government decided that they should still use it - and it became a delicacy.

-It is a grey colour and the ears look a little mishapen.
-It’s not too bad, it is similar to mushrooms, but we recommend trying in small amounts to start with, as it has a rich flavour.
+It is a grey colour and the ears look a little misshapen, but it’s not too bad; we thought it had a similar taste to mushrooms, but we recommend trying it in small amounts to start with, as it has a rich flavour.

 Tacos can be found at many street vendors and stalls, but they are a bit different to Old El Paso or Taco bell.
-A fresh, soft tortilla, is filled with the filling you choose and then you can top it with one of the aforementioned salsas if you wish.
-The fillings range from vegetarian friendly options like cheese, vegetable and cactus to meat-based choices, mostly chicken and pork.
-It is important to mention that they use ALL parts of the animal, so depending on what filling you choose, you will probably get a mix of cuts of meat in there, including the occasional grizzly bit.
-We were a bit adventurous and even tried the local delicacy of a taco with pig uterus meat inside - it just had a strong pork flavour.
-But there are plenty of more tamer options also.
+A fresh, soft tortilla is filled with your choice of delicacies which you can then top with one of the aforementioned salsas if you wish.
+The fillings range from vegetarian-friendly options like cheese, vegetables and cactus, to meat-based choices, mostly chicken and pork.
+It is important to mention that they use ALL parts of the animal, so depending on what filling you choose, you will probably get a mix of meat cuts in there, including the occasional grizzly bit.
+We were a bit adventurous and even tried the local delicacy of a taco with pig uterus inside - it had a strong pork flavour; but there are plenty of more tamer options to choose from.

-After the first few days, we did both get tummy aches, however we don’t believe this is from the preparation or handling of the food, but more so just a culinary shock to the system for our western palates.
-The food was good, and we tried lots of different things in our first couple of days, but if was different to stuff we usually ate - different cuts of meat, but also a lot of corn, when we are probably used to a more wheat based diet.
+After the first few days, we did both get tummy aches, however we don’t believe this was from the preparation or handling of the food, but rather just a culinary shock to the system for our western palates.
+The food was good, and we tried lots of different things in our first couple of days, but it was different to the fare we usually ate - different cuts of meat, but also a lot of corn, when we are probably used to a more wheat-based diet.
 So next time, we would probably pace ourselves a little better.

-Another note, is the water - don’t drink it.
+Another note of interest, is the water - don’t drink it.
 We had bottled water free at our hotel, so we barely needed to buy any, but it can be found pretty easily and inexpensively around the city.
-You are also supposed to be careful and use bottled water even when brushing your teeth as well, but we forgot a couple of times and managed to be okay.
+You are also supposed to be careful and use bottled water even when brushing your teeth as well, but we forgot a couple of times and managed to get by without too many issues.

-Mexico seems to have a strong sweet tooth!
-There are lots of sweets and candies on sale at street vendors, and in shops.
-We had read about a long-time favourite place that we wanted to visit - El Moro.
-A churreria, which specialises in churros (delicious Mexican pastries) and divine hot chocolates.
+Mexico seems to have a really sweet tooth!
+There are lots of sweets and candies on sale at street vendors, and in the shops.
+We had read about a long-time favourite place that we wanted to visit - El Moro, a churreria, which specialises in churros (delicious Mexican pastries) and divine hot chocolates.

-We were lucky enough to catch it mid morning on a weekday, so the line wasn’t too busy and we were seated pretty quickly.
+We were lucky enough to catch it mid morning on a weekday, so the lines weren’t too long and we were seated pretty quickly.

-However, be warned, this place gets very busy in the weekends!
+However, be warned, this place gets very busy at the weekends!

-It’s a busy, quaint place decorated in blue and white tile, with a view of the kitchen where the churros are being made right before you.
-Our Español and our servers English weren’t great, but we managed to put an order together.
+It’s a busy, quaint place decorated with blue and white tiles, with a view of the kitchen where the churros are being made right before you.
+Our Español and our servers’ English weren’t great, but we managed to put an order together.

-One of the big interests fueling our visit to Mexico city, was the chance to taste the local coffee scene there.
+One of the main attractions behind our visit to Mexico City, was the chance to taste the local coffee there.

-Mexico is unique in that the nation mostly drinks mostly coffee grown in the country.
-So when you are in a cafe or specialty coffee house, you are drinking something pretty local and likely fresh due to the shorter distance it needs to travel.
+Mexico is unique in that the nation mostly drinks coffee grown within the country itself.
+So, when you are in a cafe or specialty coffee house, you are usually experiencing a local flavour that is incredibly fresh due to the shorter distance it needs to travel.

-Like any big spot, Mexico city has a good range of options for coffee drinkers - from the more commercial chains like Starbucks, to the stylish Hipster-esque espresso bars and the more casual local coffee places in between.
+Like any major location, Mexico City has a wide range of options for coffee drinkers - from the more commercial chains like Starbucks, to the stylish Hipster-esque espresso bars and all the more casual local coffee places in between.

 We tried a good range of the places we wanted to visit, but still feel like there was plenty in and around the city that we didn’t get to.

-Here is a slideshow of the coffees and places we did manage to visit.
+Here is a slideshow of the coffees and places we did manage to try out.

 While we were there, we also attended a coffee tasting and cupping workshop at Café Borola.
 We booked this through AirBnB (interested?
 Check it out here), and it was a great choice.
-We learnt a lot about tasting coffee and we also learnt how to prepare pour-over coffee.
-Our host Ricardo was incredibly warm, friendly and knowledgeable not only about coffee but about Mexico city and happy to answer any questions or make recommendations of things to do and places to try coffee around the city.
+We learnt a lot about tasting coffee and how to prepare pour-over coffee.
+Our host, Ricardo was incredibly warm, friendly and knowledgeable not only about coffee but about Mexico City in general, and he was always happy to answer any questions or make recommendations of things to do and places to try on the city’s coffee scene.

 Mexico City is a vibrant, busy city and a great place to visit as a tourist.
-There were some things about the city that we found we could easily liken to other places around the world we have been to, but plenty more that was very new to us and such an interesting experience.
+There were some things about the city that we found we could easily liken to other places we have visited around the world, but plenty more that was very new to us and such an interesting experience.

-As with many other places around the world, be sure to do your research before visiting and take the necessary steps to ensure you can enjoy your adventures safely and wisely.
+As with any visit to a new location, be sure to do your research beforehand and take the necessary steps to ensure you can enjoy your adventures safely and wisely.

-With our limited Spanish (almost zero…), we found day tours with local guides a great way to see, hear and taste some of what Mexico city had to offer, while also feeling comfortable and not out of our depth.
+With our limited Spanish (almost zero!), we found day tours with local guides a great way to see, hear and taste some of what Mexico City had to offer, whilst also feeling comfortable and not out of our depth.

-Hopefully we can return to Mexico, not only to the big city, but to see more of the country as a whole.
+Hopefully we can return to Mexico, not only to the big city, but to experience more of the country as a whole.

 Have you every been to Mexico?
-If you have, let us know how you found it, and if you have any recommendations of other places to visit in the country, we’d love to hear them.
+Let us know how you found it, and if you have any recommendations of other places to visit when in country, we’d love to hear about it.

 Until next time, happy adventuring! :)